HelenaMaslowska/Minecraft-box/README.md

 # Minecraft box
-Minecraft box made using Raspberry Pi Zero, Python, electronics detectors and cartoon.
+Minecraft box is made using Raspberry Pi Zero, Python, electronics detectors and cartoon.
 This is my project for studies and first one using Raspberry Pi!
 It tooks about 2 weeks.

 ### So, how it works:
 1. First of all you need to put your card on the right and RFID detects if your card is valid.